 - Parents/siblings of incapacitated persons.

-Additionally, the Probate Code allows a general provision in some cases for any other person who might have an interest in the matter to participate in the proceeding.
+Additionally, the Estates Code allows a general provision in some cases for any other person who might have an interest in the matter to participate in the proceeding.

-An Example of Interested Persons Under the Texas Probate Code
+An Example of Interested Persons Under the Texas Estates Code

 Sam died in Houston and was survived by his wife, Sandra, and his 3 children from a previous marriage, Adam, Barbara, and Carol.
 Sam’s Will left his entire estate to his wife, but Adam, Barbara, Carol, and Dexter (Sam’s best friend from childhood) decide to contest the Will.